-Perhaps the title surprises you?
+Perhaps the headline surprises you?
 Can RLT help with addiction problems?
-Yes, there are many indications of that.
-We all have relatives, friends or acquaintances who struggle with addiction of some kind, and maybe you yourself are affected.
-As addictions can be immensely destructive to a person's life, all available means must be considered.
+Yes, there is much to suggest that.
+We all have relatives, friends, or acquaintances struggling with some kind of addiction, and maybe you are affected yourself.
+Since addictions can be immensely destructive to a person's life, all available means should be considered.

-Some drink too much alcohol, others nibble on pills, some abuse sex while some shop away the month's household budget in a few hours.
-Others get caught up in gambling to such an extent that work and education suffer while some have completely different demons that peck at their attention.
-It is human to develop addictions as they are based on survival instincts, but when life goes awry and we don't feel well, these instincts can degenerate into a potentially life-threatening situation.
+Some drink too much alcohol, others pop pills, some abuse sex while some shop away the month's household budget in a few hours.
+Others get stuck in gaming to such an extent that work and education suffer, while some have completely different demons demanding attention.
+It is human to develop dependencies as they are based on survival instincts, but when life becomes distorted and we do not feel well, these instincts can degenerate into a potentially life-threatening situation.

-RLT should be seen as a complement to other treatment and this can of course vary depending on what triggers the addiction.
-In a study of 53 alcoholic clients, it was seen that 20 treatments spread over as many days affected their well-being and increased endorphin levels in the blood (1).
-It is only logical that an increase in endorphin levels can take the edge off cravings, which could also apply to heavier drugs (opiates) and food/sugar.
-Thus, the treatment did not eliminate the addiction, but it made it a little easier to resist it.
-The craving for opiates has also been shown to decrease with red light therapy, and then it has been a matter of treating the brain directly (2, 3, 4).
-Reduced anxiety and less depression have also been noted in these studies, without any side effects.
-Even those who are not addicted to, for example, sugar, there are clear psychological criteria for that, it may be that you are "addicted to sugar" and eat too much of it.
-Maybe you sometimes eat comfort food and are surprised when the freshly opened package of Ballerina biscuits suddenly ran out?
-Some may swing by the nearest convenience store for a mash tray or foccaccia, not because the hunger is there but because it's good.
-For these, I also think that RLT can have a function as it calms, provides endorphins and gives us satisfaction without external stimuli.
+RLT should be seen as a complement to other treatments and it can of course vary depending on what triggers the addiction.
+In a study of 53 alcoholics, it was observed that 20 treatments spread over as many days affected their well-being and increased endorphin levels in the blood (1).
+Specifically, an increase in endorphin levels logically can take the edge off cravings, which could also apply to heavier drugs (opiates) and food/sugar.
+Thus, the treatment did not remove the addiction, but it made it a little easier to resist it.
+Cravings for opiates have also been shown to decrease with red light therapy, and in those cases, the brain was treated directly (2, 3, 4).
+These studies also noted reduced anxiety and less depression, without any side effects.
+Even those who are not addicted to, for example, sugar—there are clear psychological criteria for that—may be "sugar habituated" and eat too much of it.
+Perhaps you sometimes comfort eat and are surprised when the newly opened package of Ballerina cookies suddenly runs out?
+Some might stop by the nearest convenience store for a meatball sandwich or focaccia, not because they are hungry but because it tastes good.
+For these people, I also believe that RLT can have a function as it calms, provides endorphins, and gives us satisfaction without external stimuli.

 Use of low-energy laser as adjunct treatment of alcohol addiction – PubMed (nih.gov)